-Dijkstra’s Algorithm is an algorithm that computes the length of the shortest path from a vertex to every vertex in a graph with non-negative edge weights in
+Dijkstra’s Algorithm is an algorithm that computes the length of the shortest path from a vertex to every vertex in a directed graph with non-negative edge weights in

 • time and space, or